Yoga

-Yoga (UK: /ˈjəʊgə/, US: /ˈjoʊgə/; योग 'yoga' /sa/; lit. 'yoke' or 'union') is a group of physical, mental, and spiritual practices or disciplines that originated with its own philosophy in ancient India, aimed at controlling body and mind to attain various soteriological goals (moksha), as practiced in the Hindu, Jain, Sikh, and Buddhist traditions.
+Yoga (UK: /ˈjəʊgə/, US: /ˈjoʊgə/; योग 'yoga' /sa/; lit. 'yoke' or 'union') is a group of physical, mental, and spiritual practices or disciplines that originated with its own philosophy in ancient India, aimed at controlling body and mind to attain liberation (moksha), as practiced in the Hindu, Jain, and Buddhist traditions.
+Modern forms of yoga are practiced worldwide, often mainly for exercise accompanied by other elements like relaxation.

-Yoga may have pre-Vedic origins, (Note: Hindu-scholars have argued that Yoga has Indo-Aryan Vedic origins, and influenced Jainism and Buddhism.) but is first attested in the early first millennium BCE.
-It developed as various traditions in the eastern Ganges basin drew from a common body of practices, including Vedic elements.
-Yoga-like practices are mentioned in the Rigveda and a number of early Upanishads, but systematic yoga concepts emerge during the fifth and sixth centuries BCE in ancient India's ascetic and Śramaṇa movements, including Jainism and Buddhism.
+Yoga may have pre-Vedic origins, (Note: Hindu-scholars have argued that Yoga has Indo-Aryan Vedic origins and influenced Jainism and Buddhism.) but it is first attested in the early first millennium BCE.
+It developed as various traditions in the eastern Ganges basin and drew from a common body of practices, including Vedic elements.
+Yoga-like practices are mentioned in the Rigveda and some early Upanishads, but systematic yoga concepts emerged during the fifth and sixth centuries BCE in ancient India's ascetic and Śramaṇa movements, including Jainism and Buddhism.
 The Yoga Sutras of Patanjali, the classical text on Hindu yoga, samkhya-based but influenced by Buddhism, dates to the early centuries of the Common Era.
-Hatha yoga texts began to emerge between the ninth and 11th centuries, originating in tantra.
+Hatha yoga texts began to emerge between the ninth and 11th centuries, originating in Tantra.

-Yoga is practiced worldwide, but "yoga" in the Western world often entails a modern form of Hatha yoga and a posture-based physical fitness, stress-relief and relaxation technique, consisting largely of asanas; this differs from traditional yoga, which focuses on meditation and release from worldly attachments.
+Much of the yoga in the Western world is a modern syncretised form consisting largely of asanas, derived from hatha yoga and western physical culture; this differs from traditional yoga, which focuses on meditation and release from worldly attachments.
 It was introduced by gurus from India after the success of Swami Vivekananda's adaptation of yoga without asanas in the late 19th and early 20th centuries.
 Vivekananda introduced the Yoga Sutras to the West, and they became prominent after the 20th-century success of hatha yoga.
+In 1925, Yogananda started a Kriya Yoga centre in Los Angeles, becoming one of the first yoga teachers in the United States.